Fraud Blocker Types of window glass - Scott James Sash Windows Specialists

 Tempered Glass

 Ordinary glass snaps into hazardous shards when fractured, but tempered glass transforms this weakness into strength.
-Through ingenious heat treatment, its safety and resilience are bolstered.

 The tempering process sees the glass heated and then rapidly cooled, putting the outer surfaces into compression while the core remains in tension.
 Like a taut muscle, this tug-of-war structure makes the glass dramatically more impact-resistant.